mmseng/AislingMatHelper/README.md

 ### Configure and run the script
 1. Download <a href='https://raw.githubusercontent.com/mmseng/AislingMatHelper/main/AislingMatHelper.ahk'>AislingMatHelper.ahk</a> (right click the link and select `Save link as...`).
 2. Open it using a text editor.
-I recommend <a href='https://notepad-plus-plus.org/'>Notepad++</a> for the native AHK syntax highlighting.
 3. Configure the variables near the top.
 See the <a href='#important-variables'>Variables</a> documented below.
 4. Run the script.